Would you like to become a member of the Sayreville Police Auxiliary? Many people join so they can get a feel for police work

 - Complete a minimum of one patrol detail per month (during your first year)

+All members of the Sayreville Police Auxiliary are volunteers.
 No remuneration shall be paid to Auxiliary Police officers for performance of duty,

 monetary or otherwise.